Contents Overview: 4 stepsPayment data flow① Open S2S access② Vault the card③ Charge via proxy (+ isolation)④ Upgrade to FlowFAQGet support

 One diagram for the whole responsibility boundary: how card data flows, how tokens flow, and whether plaintext ever touches your servers.
 The plaintext PAN appears only in segments ① and ⑤; your merchant server only ever touches tokens.

-Your system · no plaintext PAN 🖥 User client (browser) Checkout page your page KeepPay element secure iframe User enters card (PAN) inside the element · in browser KeepPay server 🔒 Vault · tokenize your container PCI DSS Level 1 Ephemeral proxy detokenize at charge Merchant server tokens only PSP (provider) your channel · connects acquirer / networks ① Tokenize (PAN) 1 ② Return token ↳ stored in your vault · container-isolated 2 ③ Submit token 3 ④ Charge with token 4 ⑤ S2S charge (PAN) 5 ⑥ Auth result (sync) 6 ⑦ Return result (sync response) 7 ⑧ Payment result 8 ⑨ webhook (async · bypasses KeepPay) 9
+Your system · no plaintext PAN 🖥 User client (browser) Checkout page your page KeepPay element secure iframe User enters card (PAN) inside the element · in browser KeepPay server 🔒 Vault · tokenize your project PCI DSS Level 1 Ephemeral proxy detokenize at charge Merchant server tokens only PSP (provider) your channel · connects acquirer / networks ① Tokenize (PAN) 1 ② Return token ↳ stored in your vault · project-isolated 2 ③ Submit token 3 ④ Charge with token 4 ⑤ S2S charge (PAN) 5 ⑥ Auth result (sync) 6 ⑦ Return result (sync response) 7 ⑧ Payment result 8 ⑨ webhook (async · bypasses KeepPay) 9

 Plaintext card data (PAN) Token Charge result (sync) webhook (async) dashed = response / async